 Discount Charge: This is the fee we charge you for the money you use.
 It is similar to the interest rate on an overdraft.

-Dispute: If customer is not going to pay an invoice it will be classed as a dispute.
+Dispute: If a customer is not going to pay an invoice, it will be classed as a dispute.

-Export Debt: The amount of money owing to you from an overseas customer.
+Export Debt: The amount of money owed to you by an overseas customer.